 Here's the list: risk management, investment, safeguarding, conflicting interests, volunteer management, complaints handling, paying staff, social media, financial reserves, external speakers, bullying, serious incident reporting, trustee expenses and campaigns and political activity.

 If you are a grant maker, you should have a grant making policy.
 Grant makers don't often specify policies they expect potential grantees to hold.
-The most common one required is safeguarding.
-If you work with children or vulnerable adults this is a must have anyway.
-You can download both by logging in.

 A registered charity ourselves, the CEF works for any non profit, not just charities.